Vision research at Rochester is organized into three major themes:

 Dr. MacRae's main research is in using wavefront measurements to correct vision beyond the 20/20 level and improve contrast.
 He works closely with Drs.
 David Williams and Geunyoung Yoon, as well as industry.
 While some of his research studies are designed to obtain FDA approval for laser vision correction devices as well as presbyopic intraocular lenses for cataract surgery.
 His Studies of "customized LASIK" developed the Rochester Advanced Nomogram used by LASIK surgeons around the world.
 He is also working on improving optics of intraocular lenses that allow patients to see at distance and near after cataract surgery.
 Based at the state-of-the-art StrongVision clinic, Dr. MacRae combines a specialty refractive surgical practice with his research activities.
 He has over 25 years experience as a corneal specialist, cataract and LASIK surgeon.

-Brad Mahon : The representation of concepts and categories
+Brad Mahon : Organization of visual object categories in the brain

 Ania Majewska : Imaging synaptic structure and function in the visual system

 Our research interests lie in understanding how visual activity shapes the structure and function of connections between neurons in the visual cortex.
 During the critical period, closure of one eye leads to a shift in the responses of neurons towards the open eye.
 My lab's current work focuses on the structural basis for this rapid ocular dominance plasticity using in vivo two-photon microscopy to elucidate single cell structure deep in the intact brain.
 Our experiments suggest that fine scale changes in synaptic connectivity underlie rapid ocular dominance plasticity without an overall remodeling of the pre and postsynaptic scaffold.
 My lab is also interested in the mechanisms which underlie structural remodeling at synapses.
-Imaging, electrophysiology and immunohistochemistry carried out in brain slices allows us to explore the contributions of different pathways to structural plasticity.
-Our work has shown that both intracellular pathways and the extracellular matrix are involved in synapse remodeling during synaptic plasticity.
+We use imaging, electrophysiology and immunohistochemistry to explore the contributions of different pathways to structural plasticity.
+We have been studying the influence of microglia, the brain's immune cells, on the remodeling of synaptic structure and network connectivity.
+We find the microglial processes are highly dynamic and contact synapses in the parenchyma, causing changes in synaptic structure on contact.
+We believe that microglia are a critical part of the brain network where they aid in synaptic remodeling.

 William Merigan : Function of primate extrastriate cortical areas